ThibaultBS/MyRocketSimulator/README.md

 MyRocketSimulator is a Python library for spacecraft orbit propagation around the Earth and missions towards and around the Moon.
 It provides the simulation environment for the author’s plan to replicate the complete trajectory of Apollo 11, from launch to splashdown.
 Necessary parts for such an undertaking a continuously added to MRS.

 The simulator relies on a high-fidelity propagator that includes all relevant perturbating forces, such as drag, SRP, gravity with spherical harmonics and third body gravity.
 A published in-depth comparison with GMAT proved its accuracy for Earth orbiting spacecrafts.
-Download the paper [Spacecraft Orbit Propagation in an Open-Source Python Environment]( https://www.researchgate.net/publication/375293398_Spacecraft_Orbit_Propagation_in_an_Open-Source_Python_Environment).
+Download the paper [Spacecraft Orbit Propagation with the MyRocketSimulator Python Package]( https://www.researchgate.net/publication/375293398_Spacecraft_Orbit_Propagation_with_the_MyRocketSimulator_Python_Package).

 An early, non-published release of MRS was used to perform a preliminary flight simulation and analysis of the Moon-bound Artemis I mission.
 Download the paper [Preliminary Launch Trajectory Simulation for Artemis I with the Space Launch System]( https://www.researchgate.net/publication/362270344_Preliminary_Launch_Trajectory_Simulation_for_Artemis_I_with_the_Space_Launch_System).